anillbenli/bug-report-samples/README.md

-# bug-report-samples
+# Bug Report Samples

-Sample bug reports written in professional format
+This repository contains sample bug reports written in a professional QA format.

+## Purpose
+To demonstrate my bug reporting skills and attention to detail.